 Section 3.
-Association/Management Committees.
-Local Association/Management Committees may be established to attempt to resolve day-to-day problems as the need arises at a time mutually agreed upon.
+Federation/Management Committees.
+Local Federation/Management Committees may be established to attempt to resolve day-to-day problems as the need arises at a time mutually agreed upon.
+The statewide Labor Management Committee shall meet no later than three (3) months after ratification of this agreement.